Skip to main content

 Figure \(\PageIndex{1}\): Anaerobic production of pyruvate and lactate

 A careful glance at the structure of the 3-carbon pyruvate molecule shows that much more energy could be extracted from it, presumably through oxidative decarboxylation reactions, converting the carbons to 3 CO2 molecules.
 A problem arises immediately when examining pyruvate.
-It is an α-ketoacid and there is no easy route to decarboxylate it as an electron "sink" is not available to receive the electrons and in the process stabilize the transition state and intermediate in the reaction.
-This stands in contrast to the decarboxylation of β-keto acids, which have a built-in electron "sink", an electronegative carbonyl carbon, to receive the electrons.
+It is an α-ketoacid, and there is no easy route to decarboxylate it as an electron "sink" is not available to receive the electrons and stabilize the transition state and intermediate in the reaction.
+In contrast, the decarboxylation of β-keto acids has a built-in electron "sink", an electronegative carbonyl carbon, to receive the electrons.
 This is illustrated in Figure \(\PageIndex{2}\).

 Figure \(\PageIndex{2}\): Comparison of the decarboxylation of α and β keto acids

-A glance reveals that we have taken glucose a small fraction along the way of oxidizing every carbon in it to CO2 and H2O.
-Complete oxidation happens under aerobic conditions when the glycolytic pathway is followed by the Krebs cycle.
+A glance reveals that we have taken glucose a small fraction towards completely oxidizing every carbon into CO2 and H2O.
+Complete oxidation happens under aerobic conditions in the Krebs cycle.
 Pyruvate formed in glycolysis enters the mitochondrial matrix where it gets oxidatively decarboxylated while reacting with a small thiol, Coenzyme A (abbreviated either as CoA or CoASH ) to form a 2C "activated acetate" acetyl group connected through a thioester link to CoASH, forming acetyl-CoA.
 Coenzyme A is often abbreviated as CoASH to emphasize that it has a free nucleophile thiol (-SH) group.

 The third carbon from pyruvate is released as CO2.
 The reaction is catalyzed by the enzyme pyruvate dehydrogenase complex (PDC).